 This option is where being a little bit older might actually come to your advantage.
 If you are in your 20s, you might not necessarily own a property, whereas when you are in your 30s, 40s or 50s there is a better chance that you do.
 This means that you can take advantage of house-swapping.

-Another great way to travel for the long term while saving a lot of money on accommodation is to take advantage of the many house sitting opportunities out there.
-Many home owners will leave their house for several weeks or months of the year while they go on holiday or go travelling and they will need someone trustworthy and reliable to take care of their plants and pets and to keep their home secure.
+Another great way to travel for the long term while saving a lot of money on accommodation is house sitting.
+Many home owners leave their house for several weeks or months of the year while they go on holiday and they need someone trustworthy and reliable to take care of their plants and pets and to keep their home secure.

-There are many house sitting websites that will connect you with home owners who need you to take care of their property for them while you are away.
+There are many house sitting websites that will connect you with home owners.
 This can be anything from a farmhouse in Scotland to a villa in Arizona to or a home on the beach in Thailand.
-You will not only be getting free accommodation, but you will also be able to enjoy all of the comforts of home during your stay – as well as perhaps the company of a friendly dog or a cat.
+You will not only be getting free accommodation, but you’ll also enjoy all of the comforts of home during your stay (as well as perhaps the company of a friendly dog or a cat.)

 Working on a Cruise Ship

-If you are an outgoing person looking for a cheap and fun way to travel the world and make new friends, you will love Couchsurfing.
-This website has almost a million members around the world and it is a hospitality network where generous hosts offer up their homes for free to travellers.
+If you’re outgoing and looking for a cheap and fun way to travel the world and make new friends, you’ll love Couchsurfing.
+This hospitality network has over a million members around the world.
+Travelers connect with local hosts, who offer up their spare beds for free.

 Couchsurfing is a wonderful phenomenon, the kind of thing that really restores your faith in humanity.
-You will get a chance to stay somewhere for free and your host will often be happy to show you around and let you know what it is like to be a local in that destination.
-No money is exchanged at all, but good Couchsurfing etiquette says that you might want to bring a gift, a bottle of wine or offer to do the dishes or buy them a meal to thank them for letting you stay.
+Since no money is exchanged, your host will be welcoming you to their location out of the pure joy of meeting someone new and sharing the place they live.
+(Of course, good Couchsurfing etiquette says you might want to bring a gift or buy them a meal to thank them for letting you stay.)

-You won’t always be sleeping on people’s couches either.
-Many people have spare rooms or comfortable futons that they offer out to their guests.
-One of our couch surfing hosts gave us the entire upstairs suite to their big and beautiful house, complete with bathroom and sitting area.
-The arrangements totally depend on who your house is and what room they have to spare, but since you arrange your stay you only have to stay somewhere you feel comfortable.
-The website also has a very reliable safety system, with a review feature so that you can see the comments of your host’s previous guests.
+Despite the name, you won’t necessarily be sleeping on a couch.
+Many people have spare rooms or comfortable futons they offer out to their guests.
+Since you arrange your stay you only have to stay somewhere you feel comfortable.
+The website also has a very reliable safety system, with a review feature so you can see comments from your host’s previous guests.